-- Eyewash and shower stations: rinse for at least 15 minutes with water.
+- A = Aim at the base of the fire - S = Squeeze the handles together - S = Sweep from side to side. - Eyewash and shower stations: rinse for at least 15 minutes with water.
 Check Safety Data Sheets for First Aid measures in case rinsing requires a longer period. - First Aid Kit: for minor injuries, instructor completes an Incident Report Form and forwards to the lab director.
-For major accidents/emergencies, call 911 (if using campus phone, dial 9 and then 911) and Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
-Instructor will work with Campus Safety to file an incident report. - Chemical spill kits: know their location and general usage.

-• In case of an emergency, important phone numbers
+For major accidents/emergencies, call 911 and Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
+Instructor will work with Campus Safety to file an incident report. - Chemical spill kits: know their location and general usage. - In case of an emergency, important phone numbers

 (These numbers are also posted by the phones in the Physical Sciences labs)

 Student Health Services: Landon 104, 305-899-3750.

-Fire Alarm: dial 9 and then 9-1-1 9 (when dialing from a campus phone)
+Fire Alarm: dial 9-1-1

 Campus Security: 305-899-3333

-Florida Poison Center: dial 9 and then 800-282-3171
+Florida Poison Center: 800-282-3171

 Physical Sciences

 Lab Director: 305-899-3434

 Chairperson: Dr. Zajickova, 305-899-3238

-- If you must smell a chemical, then use an "indirect" technique such as wafting. - Mouth pipetting is prohibited.
+- If you must smell a chemical, then use an "indirect" technique such as wafting.

+- Mouth pipetting is prohibited.
 Use pipette bulbs.